 At first, if your newborn makes it through the bath without dozing off, consider your bath a smashing success–but as she gets older and starts to make eye contact, react, smile and even laugh, bath time can become a rollicking good time if you belt out some nursery rhymes or throw in a few sessions of “peek-a-boo” with the shower curtain.

 My youngest is now almost 2, and we can crack each other up doing “Old MacDonald Had a Farm” (even if he insists that the bear and the cat both say, “Meow!”)

 Of course, toys make everything more fun.
 My kids have amassed a huge array of bath paraphernalia over the years–this Sassy pull-and-go boat is a big hit because it zips through the tub super-fast–but then again, your little one might have just as much fun with an old plastic cup.
 An older baby or toddler can spend a good half hour filling up the cup with bath water, emptying it out, and filling it up again.
 (The magic of cause and effect!)

 After the bath’s over, that doesn’t mean the fun has to end!
-Collect your bundle of joy in your arms with a fresh-from-the-dryer hooded terry towel and then treat him to a massage using a gentle lotion such as California Baby Calendula Everyday Lotion—or if you need to skip fragrances, Aveeno Baby Soothing Relief Moisture Cream is fragrance-free.
+Collect your bundle of joy in your arms with a fresh-from-the-dryer hooded terry towel and then treat him to a massage using a gentle lotion such as Glo-Baby Non-GMO Calming Lavender Lotion-–or if you need to skip fragrances, Aveeno Baby Soothing Relief Moisture Cream is fragrance-free.